Imbernoulli/Awesome-CS-Paper-Titles/README.md

 # Awesome-CS-Paper-Titles

-Here we collect CS papers with awesome titles to foster society creativity.
+Here we collect CS papers with awesome titles to foster community creativity.

 ## Motivated by Movie/Book Titles